Hyundai Bayon Review 2025: Price, specs & boot space

 If you're looking for something a little more efficient, the Toyota Yaris Cross returns up to 64.1mpg.
 The plug-in hybrid Renault Captur E-Tech, meanwhile, can travel up to 30 miles under electric power alone.

-"A new Hyundai Bayon starts from around £20,500 in entry-level SE Connect trim, while a mid-spec Premium model will cost you upwards of £22,500.
-The top-spec Hyundai Bayon Ultimate starts from around £24,000, while the range tops out at closer to £26,000 with the 120PS engine and DCT automatic gearbox."
+"A new Hyundai Bayon starts from just less than £23,000 in entry-level Advance trim, while a mid-spec Premium model will cost you upwards of £24,300.
+The top-spec Hyundai Bayon Ultimate starts from around £24,700, while opting for the automatic gearbox adds £1250 to the bill."

 That means the Hyundai Bayon is at the budget end of the small SUV market, sitting beneath the Kona in the brand's line-up.
 It's pretty comprehensively equipped for the cash, too (see below for exact details), which makes the Bayon a bit of a rare new car bargain.

 Of course, if you want to save even more cash, look for a nearly-new or pre-registered example.
-We've seen lightly used examples available from as little as £17,500 – representing a saving of more than £2500 compared to new.
-A top-spec Hyundai Bayon Ultimate with delivery miles on the clock can be picked up for around £22,500 – a saving of more than £1500.
+We've seen cars with delivery miles only on the clock being advertised for £1100 less than the list price.

-There are three Bayon trim levels available: SE Connect, Premium and Ultimate.
+There are three Bayon trim levels available: Advance, Premium and Ultimate.

-The most affordable is the Hyundai Bayon SE Connect.
-Standard equipment on this entry-level car includes 16-inch alloy wheels, a leather-wrapped steering wheel and gear knob, a reversing camera and an eight-inch media system with DAB radio and Apple CarPlay/Android Auto.
+The most affordable is the Hyundai Bayon Advance, which was previously the SE Connect version up to the Bayon's faclift in 2024.
+Standard equipment on this entry-level car includes 16-inch alloy wheels, a leather-wrapped steering wheel and gear knob, a reversing camera and an 10.25-inch media system with DAB radio and Apple CarPlay/Android Auto.
 There's also the impressive 10.25-inch digital drivers display.

-The mid-level Hyundai Bayon Premium includes 17-inch alloy wheels, heated front seats, a heated steering wheel and automatic cliamte control.
-The Bayon Premium also features LED headlights, electrically folding door mirrors, a 10.25-inch navigation system and a wireless charging pad.
+The mid-level Hyundai Bayon Premium includes 17-inch alloy wheels, heated front seats, a heated steering wheel and automatic climate control.
+The Bayon Premium also features front parking sensors, rain-sensing wipers, rear USB charge point, and rear privacy glass.

-The top-spec Hyundai Premium Ultimate adds black gloss door mirrors, a black roof, black and grey interior, keyless entry and a Bose premium sound systme.
-You also get a Blind Spot Collision Warning system and Lane Follow Assist.
+The top-spec Hyundai Premium Ultimate adds an electric sunroof, windscreen with accoustic film to reduce cabin noise, keyless entry and a Bose premium sound system.
+You also get a Blind Spot Collision Warning system included.

 Ask the heycar experts: common questions

-Prices start from around £20,500 for an entry-level Hyundai Bayon SE Connect.
-The Hyundai Bayon Premium starts from around £22,500, while a top-spec Hyundai Bayon Ultimate is close to £24,000.
+Prices start from a little under £23,000 for an entry-level Hyundai Bayon Advance.
+The Hyundai Bayon Premium starts from around £24,300, while a top-spec Hyundai Bayon Ultimate is close to £25,000.
+The automatic gearbox costs a further £1250.

 The Hyundai Bayon is actually slightly smaller than the Kona.
 It measures 4180mm long (Kona: 4205mm), 2023mm wide (Kona: 2070mm) and 1490mm tall (Kona: 1565mm).

-The Hyundai Bayon uses a 48-volt mild-hybrid system.
+The Hyundai Bayon used a 48-volt mild-hybrid system in pre-facelift models.
 It's not a 'full' hybrid like the Toyota Yaris Cross; nor a plug-in hybrid like the Renault Captur E-Tech.
 Instead, it has a tiny battery and a 48-volt electric motor to support the engine, providing a small boost in torque and help improve fuel economy.